 1. What is the purpose of this privacy statement?

-This privacy statement tells you what to expect when Nottinghamshire County Council collects personal data.
-It applies to information we collect about:
+This privacy statement tells you what to expect when Nottinghamshire County Council collects or receives personal data.
+It applies to information we collect or receive about:

 - visitors to our website

 - people who register for an on-line account

 - people who register for and use our services

 - people who are referred to us by other persons, agencies, organisations

 - people who contact us with an enquiry or complaint

 - job applicants and our current and former employees